St Bede’s College Open Day is Tuesday 7 May 2024, 9am – 12noon.

 5.3.
 At least one parent/guardian is a Catholic, and although their child has not yet been baptised, the child’s participation in the life of the school could lead to the parents having the child baptised.

 5.4.
-With the agreement of the child’s parent/guardian, a significant familial adult such as a grandparent, aunt or uncle who is actively involved in the child’s upbringing undertakes to support the child’s formation in the faith and practices of the Catholic Church.
+With the agreement of the child’s parent/guardian, a significant familial adult undertakes to support the child’s formation in the faith and practices of the Catholic Church.
+The significant familial adult is expected to be practising their faith in their own local parish.
+They may be a grandparent, aunt, or uncle who is actively involved in the child’s upbringing.

 5.5.
 One or both of a child’s non-Catholic parents/guardians is preparing to become a Catholic.